Transfer window: Premier League, EFL agree July 27 to October 5 window

 The Premier League and EFL have confirmed their summer transfer window will take place between July 27 and October 5.

-Subject to the approval of FIFA, the window will open the day after the 2019-20 Premier League season finishes and close 10 weeks later.
+Subject to the approval of FIFA, the window will open the day after the 2019-20 Premier League season finishes and close 10 weeks later at 11pm on Monday October 5.

-Following consultation with the EFL, a domestic-only window will also be added from October 5 and close on October 16.
+Following consultation with the EFL, a domestic-only window will also be added from October 5 and close on Friday October 16 at 5pm.

 Transfers between Premier League clubs will not be able to occur during this period, but top-flight sides can trade with EFL clubs.